This is a simple way to make your chiles into a sauce. Fresh roasted chiles are ideal, although you may substitute frozen roasted chiles.

 - 2 lbs red or green chiles (roasted and skin removed)

 - 2 tablespoons oil

 - 1 to 2 jalapenos seeded (optional for spiciness)

 - 2 cups drinking water

-Note: For a sauce made with dried red chiles, see how to rehydrate the chiles here.
+Note: For a sauce made with dried red chiles, you will need to rehydrate the chiles.